KimJongTrill/Teruvia/AGT.md

 <div class='wide' style="text-align: left">

-Those deemed worthy during the decennial Adventure's Card Trials are given their card and sent forth to aid in helping those around Térûvia.
+Those deemed worthy during the decennial Adventure's Program Trials are given their card and sent forth to aid in helping those around Térûvia.
 The only requirements are, regular reports must be sent to the Enclave detailing your deeds, and you must always honor the Adventurer's Code.
 In return you receive rations and basic ammunition, along with board at any of the Adventurer's Card accepting establishments you might find in the burgs across Térûvia.
+Those who do not meet these requirements or are found to be falsifying reports will have their cards put on hold.

 #### Upon certification you will receive:

 * Adventurer's Card
-* Clothes of Mending
+* Clothes of Mending Uniform
-* A Bag of Holding
+* Handy Haversack Backpack
-* Coin of Delving
+* 3 Coins of Delving
 * Jug of Alchemy [Water]

 </div>